10 facts you need to know about the MDR as a medical software manufacturer

 In the German-speaking region, the terms Klinikinformationssystem (KIS) and Praxis-Informationssystem (PIS) are often used.

 2. The definition of a medical device is extended

-For example, a CDSS (standalone software) issues an alarm when incoming data from an ECG monitor (embedded software) fulfils certain patient-specific rules.
+For example, a CDSS (standalone software) issues an alarm when incoming data from an ECG monitor (embedded software) fulfills certain patient-specific rules.

 The implementation of the MDR does not introduce relevant changes in the regulation of embedded software.
-In contrast, standalone medical software products are affected by changes in the classification rules in the MDR compared to the current regulations.
-Standalone software is classified on its own right.
+In contrast, standalone medical software products are affected by changes in the classification rules in the MDR compared to the previous regulations.
+Standalone software is classified in its own right.

 4. Don’t panic, not everything changes

 Note that despite the introduction of changes, many basic rules remain the same.